foodiecravings/foodiecravings.github.io/index.md

 "The website works in a way, but does not work entirely but overall design and concept looks great."  - Anonymous

 Our take away from the community feedback is that we have a great design and concept.
-The UI is very user friendly.
-There are many things that are functional but, there are other things that are not.
-Theses are issues that we will have to address in the future.
+The UI is very user friendly and it is easy to use.
+While there are many things that are functional, there are other things that are not.
+There are places when the functionally is not as smooth as we had intended.

 # Installation